ClickHouse/ClickHouse/docs/en/sql-reference/functions/url-functions.md

 ### cutToFirstSignificantSubdomainWithWWWRFC

-Returns the part of the domain that includes top-level subdomains up to the “first significant subdomain”, without stripping "www".
-Similar to [cutToFirstSignificantSubdomainWithWWW](#cuttofirstsignificantsubdomaincustomwithwww) but follows stricter rules to be compatible with RFC 3986 and is less performant.
+Returns the part of the domain that includes top-level subdomains up to the "first significant subdomain", without stripping `www`.
+Similar to [cutToFirstSignificantSubdomainWithWWW](#cuttofirstsignificantsubdomaincustomwithwww) but conforms to RFC 3986.

 **Syntax**